huggingface/blog/inference-pro.md

 | Code Llama Instruct | 70B              | 16k tokens     | Conversational code assistant         |
 | SDXL                | -                | -              | Generate images                       |

 Inference for PROs makes it easy to experiment and prototype with new models without having to deploy them on your own infrastructure.
-It gives PRO access to ready-to-use HTTP endpoints for all the available models listed above.
+It gives PRO users access to ready-to-use HTTP endpoints for all the models listed above.
 It’s not meant to be used for heavy production applications - for that, we recommend using [Inference Endpoints](https://ui.endpoints.huggingface.co/catalog).
-Inference for PROs also allows using applications that depend upon an LLM endpoint, such as using a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=HuggingFace.huggingface-vscode) for code completion or have their own version of [Hugging Chat](http://hf.co/chat).
+Inference for PROs also allows using applications that depend upon an LLM endpoint, such as using a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=HuggingFace.huggingface-vscode) for code completion, or have your own version of [Hugging Chat](http://hf.co/chat).

 ## Getting started with Inference For PROs